 When the U.S. acquired the canal zone in 1903, the equipment and organization was better—but the disease still remained.

-The scientific consensus of the day still held that dirt played a role in the transmission of malaria and sleeping sickness, with one of the preventative measures being to keep the legs of chairs and tables in saucers of standing water.
+The scientific consensus of the day still held that dirt played a role in the transmission of malaria and yellow fever, with one of the preventative measures being to keep the legs of chairs and tables in saucers of standing water.

 Two doctors in particular bucked the trend: Carlos Finlay and Walter Reed, who insisted that the anopheles mosquito was the main cause of transmission.